-Effects are used in many modern day recordings to add excitement, dimension and personality to a song.
-Without effects, it would be hard to achieve the sound of today.
+Effects are used to add excitement, dimension, and personality to a track or complete song.

 An effects processor takes the input of a sound and alters it using various operations to make the sound more sonically interesting.
 The results of these alterations can be used by themselves or combined with the original source to produce the final output.

 Most effects processors have a mix control that alters the amount of effect being used.
 A mix of 50% would mean the signal would be half processed and half unaffected.

 Processed signals are said to be wet whereas unprocessed signals are said to be dry.